Happy to lend a hand

 It's good to know that when you need a hand, your colleagues are happy to help.
 We've always got each other’s back at NSW Health Pathology, never more so than….

-Anatomical pathologists are medical specialists with at least 12 years of training who examine organs, tissues and cells to diagnose specific diseases including cancer.
-The anatomical pathologist’s skills are fundamental to medical diagnosis, patient management and research.
+Anatomical Pathologists are medical specialists with at least 12 years of training who examine organs, tissues and cells to diagnose specific diseases including cancer.

-Molecular scientists work in our various departments using specialised equipment and techniques to detect and interpret genetic information for haematological malignancies, cancer, chromosomal abnormalities, pathogen genomics and more.
+Genomic medical laboratory scientists analyse patient samples using specialised equipment and advanced techniques to detect and interpret genomic data, including markers for haematological malignancies, cancer, rare genetic disorders, chromosomal abnormalities, and pathogens.